oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Reference to Superseding Document
 <reference-to-superseding-document>
-If the document language is English or unspecified, it MUST be tested that at least one item in document references exists that has a summary starting with `Superseding Document`.
-The `category` of this item MUST be `external`.
+If the document language is English or unspecified, it SHALL be tested that at least one item in document references exists that has a summary starting with `Superseding Document`.
+The `category` of this item SHALL be `external`.

 The relevant value for `$.document.category` is: